Career, Salary and Education Information

-Sociologists study human behavior, interaction, and organization within the context of larger social, political, and economic forces.
+Sociologists study human behavior, interaction, and organization.
 They observe the activity of social, religious, political, and economic groups, organizations, and institutions.
 They examine the effect of social influences, including organizations and institutions, on different individuals and groups.
 They also trace the origin and growth of these groups and interactions.
 For example, they may research the impact of a new law or policy on a specific demographic.

 Sociologists often use both quantitative and qualitative methods when conducting research, and they frequently use statistical analysis programs during the research process.

-Administrators, educators, lawmakers, and social workers use sociological research to solve social problems and formulate public policy.
-Sociologists specialize in a wide range of social topics, including the following:
+Their research may help administrators, educators, lawmakers, and social workers to solve social problems and formulate public policy.
+Sociologists may specialize in a wide range of social topics, including, but not limited to:

 Sociologists who specialize in crime may be called criminologists or penologists.
 These workers apply their sociological knowledge to conduct research and analyze penal systems and populations and to study the causes and effects of crime.

 Many people with a sociology background become postsecondary teachers and high school teachers.
-Most others, particularly those with a bachelor’s degree in sociology, often find work in related jobs outside the sociologist profession as policy analysts, demographers, survey researchers, and statisticians.
+Most others find work in related jobs outside the sociologist profession such as policy analysts, demographers, survey researchers, and statisticians.

 Sociologists typically work in an office.
 They may work outside of an office setting when conducting research through interviews or observations or presenting research results.